openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

    CSS, and Javascript/JSON with different rules, so there are different escaping requirements based on where the data is being used in a page.

-#. **Escape appropriately.** Know what kind of data you have (HTML, plain text,
+#. **Escape appropriately.** Know what kind of data you have (for example,
-   JSON, etc.) and where it is going (HTML, JavaScript, etc.).
-Choose the proper escaping method based on these details.
+   HTML, plain text, or JSON) and where it is going (for example, HTML or JavaScript).
+Choose the proper escaping function based on these details.

 #. **Validation is not sufficient.** Validating inputs does not replace the
    need to properly escape.
 In some cases, this may reduce the likelihood of